Adding a front porch to an existing house

-But also added trim boards to the inside, 6″ for the bottom and 4″ everywhere else, like this.
+I also added trim boards to the inside, 6″ for the bottom and 4″ everywhere else, like this:

 SIDE NOTE: Some of the 6″ trim was where the brick was so I could not nail into place in some areas.
-What I did was create pockets (using my Kreg Jig K5) to attach the 6″ board to the 4″ side trim then applied liquid nails to the 6″ board and nailed the 4″ trim into place.
+Instead, I created pockets (using my Kreg Jig K5) to attach the 6″ board to the 4″ side trim then, applied liquid nails to the 6″ board and nailed the 4″ trim into place.

-Because I was painting the trim a bright white it did take 3 coats to get the coverage I wanted.
+Because I was painting the trim a bright white, it took 3 coats to get the coverage I wanted.

 ADDING CEDAR PLANKING TO PORCH

-First, you will want the planking to sit opened for 48 hours to adjust to your climate.
-Here’s the cedar planking I used.
+First, you will want the planking to sit out in the open for 48 hours to adjust to your climate.
+Here’s the cedar planking I used:

-Next, put a waterproofing finish on the cedar, I used my favorite wood finish Tung Oil.
+Next, I put a waterproofing finish on the cedar using my favorite wood finish Tung Oil.
 I always like to apply at least two coats.

 Once the boards dried, I measured the ceiling of the porch.
 You do not want the boards to be completely flush (give them a 1/8″ gap on each side), so subtract 1/4″ from the measurement.

-TIP: Do not cut all the boards at once, work in sections (about 4 boards installed).
-Then remeasure because it could change.
+TIP: Do not cut all the boards at once; work in sections (about 4 boards installed).
+Then, measure again because it could change at different points.

-Starting at the bottom of the ceiling place the first board, you will want the groove side of the panel down.
-Nailing into place using the 1-1/4″ finishing nails.
+Starting at the bottom of the ceiling, place the first board.
+You will want the groove side of the panel down.
+Nail into place using the 1-1/4″ finishing nails.